chennethelius/impulse-purchase-extension/README.md

 3. Enable **Developer mode** (top right).
 4. Click **Load unpacked**.
 5. Select the folder containing `manifest.json`.
-6. Visit a supported site (e.g., Amazon, eBay, Etsy).
+6. Visit a supported site (e.g., Amazon).
 7. Watch as AIn’t Buying It intercepts the purchase flow.

 ---

 ## Example: Tracking Savings

-Each time the user chooses a cheaper product, the extension updates totals using `chrome.storage.local`:
+Each time the user chooses a to deny the purchase, the extension updates totals and presents it in the dashboard.